geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-12/meeting-transcript.md

 Cool.

 ##### **Geohot** [[00:27:50](https://www.youtube.com/watch?v=_FVcMAtePJ4&t=1670)]
-Yeah, no, I mean, it's just going to be a...
+Yeah, no, I mean, it's just going to be a..
 It's going to be a grind to get things in.
 What do you think we need that's not supported for the SIMD intrinsic?